2022 Olympic Medal Count: Which Country Has the Most Medals, Where Team USA Ranks

 How did Team USA Do?

-The United States ultimately won eight gold medals, with those prizes going to:
+The United States ultimately won eight gold medals, with those going to:

 Kaillie Humphries - Women's Monobob